Gangstar Vegas: Plot

-Enraged by Vera's loss, and the truth that Frank ordered her father's murder, Karen wants Jason out of the Mafia war.
+Enraged by Vera's loss and learning that Frank ordered her father's murder, Karen wants Jason out of the Mafia war.
 Jason saves her again from Veliano, convincing her to accept his help.
-Karen kisses Jason (it is also possible they make out in Jason's Whiptail, as the scene is faded out) before reclaiming Fire and Vice.
-Jason later sabotages Frank's villa, and uses the media (the only business in Vegas not controlled by Veliano) to mock the LVPD's incompetence (Frank has also bribed the police).
+Karen then kisses him before reclaiming the Fire and Vice from the Velianos.
+Jason later sabotages Frank's villa and uses the media - the only business in Vegas not controlled by the Velianos - to mock the LVPD's incompetence, with them being under Frank’s payroll.

-Finding that Benny has been arrested, Frank seeks to remove him from his system.
-Jason rescues Benny as Veliano's mob intercepts the police convoy.
-Benny has photos of Goodman's debauchery, who is then threatened by Jason in order to make the mayoral candidate turn against Frank, otherwise the photos are leaked.
+Finding that Benny has been arrested, Frank attempts to take him out, but Jason rescues him when Frank's men intercept the police convoy.
+He provides photos of Goodman's debauchery, which Jason then uses to blackmail the reverend into turning against the Velianos.
 Cornered and betrayed, and with the FBI on his tail, Frank tries to flee Las Vegas with his money.
-Jason confronts him on the Wrecking Ball Hotel Casino Tower (a parody of Stratosphere Las Vegas) with a helicopter, only to have Frank shoot at him, leaking the helicopter's fuel tank in the process.
-Jason defeats Frank in a fistfight, but the latter pushes the trolley of money onto him, almost making him fall off the building.
-Jason lights up the petrol and throws it onto Frank, setting the fallen mafia boss on fire and falling to his death, and parachutes onto Karen's Störer (a parody of the Porsche 918 Spyder).
+Jason confronts him on the Wrecking Ball Hotel Casino Tower with a helicopter, only to have Frank shoot at him, puncturing the helicopter's fuel tank in the process.
+Jason defeats Frank in a fistfight, but the latter pushes the trolley of money onto the former, almost making him fall off the building.
+Jason lights up the petrol and throws it onto Frank, setting him on fire, which causes him to fall and be killed by impalement on the fountain below.
+Jason then parachutes onto Karen's car and drives away as the local crowd celebrates Frank's death.